hvhoang/gwt-angular/README.md

 Demo App (gwt-angular-site)
 ===========================

-The demo application gwt-angular-demo demonstrates the usage of gwt-angular API in a live application.
+The demo application gwt-angular-site demonstrates the usage of gwt-angular API in a live application.
 It is more a documentation than an application.

 The demo application uses Twitter's Bootstrap as the view framework.